Continuous Optimization Problems

 f(x: list) float[source]

-Calculate the Powell function value for a given list of variables.
+Evaluate the Powell function at a given point.

 Parameters: